manatlan/htag/docs/calling_an_event.md

         print( object_which_has_emitted_the_event )
 ```

-The "_onclick" parameter decalres the callback on the "onclick" event of the button.
+The `_onclick` parameter declares the callback on the "onclick" event of the button.
 When you click the button, htag will emit an "interaction" between the GUI/client_side and the back/serverside/your_python_code.
 The first, and only argument, is the instance of the object which has emitted the event.